CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 ### How can I get my RangeFinder and my GPS to both auto-detect without conflict?

+RangerFinder support is limited to Windows Mobile devices.

 If your RangeFinder is Bluetooth, then you cannot also have a Bluetooth GPS.
 The way to do this is to turn on your GPS and get it to detect first.
 Once CyberTracker has detected the GPS at a particular port, it